fedluc/HSMC/README.md

 # HSMC

 hsmc performs Monte Carlo simulations of mono-disperse hard-sphere systems.
-The default behavior of the code is to perform NVT simulations for which it is possible to monitor a number of observables including pressure, chemical potential, radial distribution function and order parameters.
-The code can also perform simulations in the isobaric ensemble (NpT), cavity simulations as described by [Torrie and Patey](https://www.tandfonline.com/doi/abs/10.1080/00268977700102821) and simulations involving the cluster moves described by [Krauth](https://arxiv.org/abs/cond-mat/0311623).
+The default behavior of the code is to perform simulations in the canonical (NVT) ensemble for which it is possible to monitor a number of observables including pressure, chemical potential, radial distribution function and order parameter.
+The code can also perform simulations in the isobaric ensemble (NpT), cavity simulations as described by [Torrie and Patey](https://www.tandfonline.com/doi/abs/10.1080/00268977700102821) and simulations with the cluster moves described by [Krauth](https://arxiv.org/abs/cond-mat/0311623).
 More information about the observables that can be monitored in the course of such simulations are provided in the section "Input file".

 ## Compiling